 Their protocols can be utilized by decentralized apps on blockchain for purposes of on-boarding new users to dApps.
 To complete the on-boarding, the user on your dApp will not first need to download a wallet, learn blockchain and crypto concepts, buy Ethereum and then return to the dApp.
 Thus it encourages simple and frictionless onboarding.
 Developers can use uport to ask for consent and request identity datum.

 Customers use uPort to build verified data such as names or their verification by third parties, and every interaction, request, response and transaction performed by the user will help improve the value of their identity at uPort and connecting apps.

 Customers can also be used to sign a verification on behalf of someone they know, asked of their Ethereum account, asked to sign a transaction.
 The app can help with customer onboarding risk management, authenticating of user's actions, and to build a relationship with the users.
 It can be used by various kinds of dapps including those with support for smart contracts.

 Developers can use uPort Manager to identify their apps to their users.
 Once a user interacts for the first time with the developer's app, the app is added as a Connection within the user's mobile app uPort and which creates a place for the user to find information that the app is shared with the user.

-App Manager allows the issuing of Verifiable Credentials to users of a given app which means they can use email addresses, Github username, or other aspects of interaction with the app such as average account balance and the number of transactions to attest to facts about a user.
-This identity can be shared by the user with other apps and Dapps needing user verification at uPort.
+App Manager allows the issuing of Verifiable Credentials to users of a given app which means they can use their email addresses, their Github usernames, or other aspects of interaction with the app such as average account balance and the number of transactions to attest to their identities.
+This identity can be shared by the user with other apps and Dapps that need user verification.